-All written assignments submitted on itslearning can be set up in such a way that they are automatically checked for plagiarism.
+All written assignments submitted on the school's educational platform can be set up in such a way that they are automatically checked for plagiarism.
 All teachers are encouraged to make use of this service for all assignments submitted online.
 The IB is aware of the growth of AI generating text bots and acknowledges that such texts can be valid sources in certain contexts, but must always be properly cited.
-However, if a student represents any amount of that text as their own, it will be a breach of academic integrity.
+However, if a student represents any amount of that text as their own, no matter how small, it will be a breach of academic integrity.
 If this is suspected, teachers can, or will, subjectively compare student writing under exam, or timed, conditions to what has been submitted for homework and note any significant disparities.